-Frequently asked questions for CSI PDO: exam structure, topic weighting, study priorities, exact practice, and current course-status notes.
+Frequently asked questions for CSI PDO: exam structure, topic weighting, study priorities, matching practice, and current course-status notes.

 Confirm current CSI and CIRO proficiency rules directly with the official sources before enrolling or relying on older governance-path notes.